timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 This connection offers us guidance for synergistically combining some of our pre-existing efforts in emotional regulation and memory management.
-We find that such combination offers increased hope of efficient and consistent progress towards memory reconsolidation and freedom from intrusive memories.
+We gain increased hope of
+efficient and consistent progress towards memory reconsolidation and freedom from intrusive memories.